 We've talked about AIDE, the mobile developer toolkit that allows you to write Android apps (almost) entirely on your phone or tablet.
 In those past discussions, we've mentioned that you can probably get by with just the free version.
 The premium key offers a few nice extra features, though, like APK publishing, Git push/commit, and saving large project files.

 Most of the features of the premium version are handy if you want to code entirely on your mobile devices which, admittedly, most of you probably won't want to do.
+Ideally, this app works as a companion to your typical IDE (like Eclipse), but while this sale is going on, it's a small price to pay for a little extra convenience.

 The number of quality games in the Play Store may be increasing at a healthy pace, but let's be honest, there's still some room for improvement.
 Unfortunately, even if you know Java, creating games can be a little different than creating an app.
 You need some help - a professionally-written book to break down and explain each part of the process, then help you bring it together.